mbideau/rssbot/README.md

 ### Management messages

-To manage users subscription and feeds, you send email message with a specific syntax.
+To manage users subscription and feeds, you send email message to the IMAP mailbox with a specific syntax.
-Basically, you use a predefined subject, and a feed url in the mail body.
+Basically, you use a predefined subject, and, if required, a feed url in the mail body.
 Predefined subjects are :

 - **Subscribe** : the user subscribe to the service, its email is registered.